With only 3 ingredients, this is the easiest homemade bubble bath recipe to make! You’ll be splashin’ around in no time!

-My girls are always begging to have a bubble bath, begging!
+My kids are always begging to have a bubble bath, begging!
 But every time we use commercial bubble bath from the store, it irritates their skin.
 Not good, especially with a child who has eczema.
 So I’ve been making our own homemade bubble bath and we haven’t had any skin irritation, yay!
 They go great with our handmade crochet bath scrubbies too!

 NOTE: this recipe will give you nice big bubbles to start, but they don’t last as long as store-bought.
 But you can rest assured that these are better for your skin, chemical free!